Aditya-Muttagi/aditya-muttagi.github.io/contact.md

   <article class="info-card">
     <h2>LinkedIn</h2>
     <p>
-      For roles or collaborations, you can also reach out via LinkedIn with a brief, concrete description of what you’re working on.
+      For roles or collaborations, you can also reach out on LinkedIn with a brief, concrete description of what you’re working on.
     </p>
     <p class="highlight-line">